 Window management on windows operating systems has always been quite complicated.
 Windows 10, however, is a bit more lenient on that front.
 Nowadays, ultra-wide monitors are becoming the norm and people need to know how to handle them.

 What use is a fancy new 31-inch curved monitor if you only use one massive browser window at a time?
 We’ve collected some tips on effective window management on Windows 10.
-On top of that we will share some nifty free tools out there to get even more out of your monitor space.
+On top of that there is a nifty Windows 10 window manager to get even more use out of your monitor space.

 Window Management Built-in to Windows 10